oussemah/stm32f4_usartlib/README.md

 stm32f4_usartlib
 ================

-A C Library build on stm32f4 basic USART API to provide one instruction USART initialization and functionality
+A C Library built on stm32f4 basic USART API to provide one instruction USART initialization and functionality

 Description
 -----------